Global QCD analysis of spin PDFs in the proton with high-$x$ and lattice constraints: Observables

 Phenomenologically, violation of the BC sum rule would suggest the presence of power corrections to $g_2$.
 An additional combination of the spin structure functions which also directly reveals power corrections is the $d_2$ matrix element, defined in terms of the $x^2$-weighted moments of $g_1$ and $g_2$,

 From the Wandzura-Wilczek relation (\ref{e.WW}), one can immediately see that the LT part of this combination vanishes, $d_2^{\mbox{ \rm LT}} = 0$, so that nonzero values can only arise from power corrections associated with target mass effects or higher twist contributions.
-These contributions can be related to matrix elements describing the nucleon's color polarizability~\cite{Ji:1993sv, Stein:1994zk, Stein:1995si} or the transverse color force~\cite{Burkardt:2008ps} acting on quarks.
+These contributions can be related to matrix elements describing the nucleon's color polarizability~\cite{Ji:1993sv, Stein:1994zk, Stein:1995si} or the transverse color force~\cite{Burkardt:2008ps} acting on quarks, and have been studied in earlier phenomenological analyses~\cite{Meziani:2004ne, Osipenko:2004xg, Deur:2004ti, Osipenko:2005nx}.